-It might be tempting to call in a collection agency the moment the due date passes, but doing so right away might make the customer feel threatened and upset.
-You want to deal with the problem head-on, said Greg Waldorf, CEO of invoicing app Invoice2go, but being straightforward doesn't have to mean being aggressive.
-If a client or customer hasn't paid a bill on time, here are the steps you should take, in this order, to ensure that you not only get your payment, but also maintain a good relationship with the customer.
+According to Greg Waldorf, CEO of invoicing app Invoice2go, you want to deal with the problem head-on, but being straightforward doesn't have to mean being aggressive.
+If a client or customer hasn't paid a bill on time, here's how to ensure that you not only get your payment, but also maintain a good relationship with the customer.

 "Use an opportunity to check in on a customer's satisfaction for your services, and then discuss any approaching or past-due invoices," Waldorf said.

-Resend the invoice.
-In some cases, clients will try to delay payment by saying they lost the bill, or that they need to reconcile their records to find the correct payment amount, said Hunter Hoffmann, head of U.S. communications for small business insurer Hiscox.
+In some cases, clients will try to delay payment by saying they lost the bill, or that they need to reconcile their records to find the correct payment amount, Hoffmann said.
 If this is the case, Hoffmann advised sending an updated invoice right away – even if you know the customer has the original – to take away this excuse.

-Give an ultimatum.
-When a nonpaying client ignores your emails and calls about his or her invoice, demand payment a little more firmly.
+When a nonpaying client ignores your emails and calls about the invoice, demand payment a little more firmly.
 Service businesses working with the client on an ongoing basis are in the best position to give an ultimatum, Hoffmann said.

 "Set a specific deadline when service will be cut off to light a fire under them," Hoffmann told Business News Daily.
 "It's amazing how quickly they can figure out how to pay when they realize how hard it will be to replace your service in a couple days."

-If you're strapped for cash and don't know when a customer will send his or her payment, a factoring service may be able help you get the money you need while you're waiting.
+Factoring services: If you're strapped for cash and don't know when a customer will send their payment, a factoring service may be able help you get the money you need while you're waiting.
 With a factoring service, you sell your accounts receivable to a company for a certain percentage of the accounts' value (usually 70 to 90 percent), and that company will advance you most of that money within a few days.
 Then, it will collect your customers' payments and send the rest of the cash to you, minus the service fee.

-It's important to keep in mind that factoring services are not collection agencies, and they will run a credit check on your customers before agreeing to purchase their invoices.
+Keep in mind that factoring services are not collection agencies (see below), and they will run a credit check on your customers before agreeing to purchase their invoices.
 If you use a factor for multiple customers' invoices, the service fees will add up, and you may end up losing money in the long run.
-To learn more about using a factoring service and how it differs from a collection agency, visit Business News Daily's guide.
+To learn more about using a factoring service, visit Business News Daily's guide.